 I especially love this side dish for the holiday table because of its gorgeous colors.
 It makes for a wonderful Thanksgiving vegetable, but is also such a fun Christmas side dish thanks to the vibrant red and green colors.

 Of course, brussels sprouts are in style all winter long, so there’s really no bad time for caramelized brussels sprouts with pancetta.
 They’re easy to make and you can always switch up the other toppings if you want.
-Or simply serve the caramelized brussels sprouts in a bowl and eat them like candy.
+Or simply serve the sprouts in a bowl and eat them like candy.

 Too far?
 I’m not saying they’ll replace your pumpkin pie or anything like that.
 But they are so sweet and delicious and feel like a little vegetable treat.